Barokai/FurnitAR/docs/index.markdown

 Image target 2 (Material)

 - Choosing materials via image target
-- When chosen, also model in image target 1 will be updated to use new material.
+- When chosen, also model in image target 1 will be updated to use the new material.

 Ground plane object placement